LIBERAL ARTS & SCIENCES:

 OTHER CAYUGA PROGRAMS

 Cayuga offers several additional programs for individuals interested in working with children in a variety of settings.
 Options available include Teacher Assistant coursework, CDA (Child Development Associate) coursework, Early Childhood Certificate, Early Childhood A.A.S., A.A. in Liberal Arts and Sciences / Childhood Education, and A.A. in Liberal Arts and Sciences / Humanities and Social Sciences with concentrations in Early Childhood or Education.
-For details, consult the College Catalog or contact the Education program coordinator.
+For details, contact the Division Chair.

 A prior felony conviction may hinder a student’s ability to enroll in a course or complete the requirements of certain academic programs and/or meet the criteria for licensure required by certain professions.